 - Click on it and simply enable the option.

 By default, Windows will be running in balanced mode.
-This means that the system’s hardware isn’t giving its best performance.
-And of course, for high-intensity gaming, you need to have your system running at its finest.
+This means that the system’s hardware isn’t providing its best performance.
+Naturally, for high-intensity gaming, you need to have your system operating at its finest.

 Luckily, the power option can be easily changed on Windows.